-- A. A change to an adopted Program that results from State law; - B. A change to an adopted Program that affects local processes and procedures; - C. A change to a local ordinance or code that clarifies an existing provision; and - D. A minor change to an element of an adopted Program that is clearly consistent with the provisions of State Critical Area law and all the Criteria of the Commission.
+- a.
+A change to an adopted Program that results from State law; - b.
+A change to an adopted Program that affects local processes and procedures; - c.
+A change to a local ordinance or code that clarifies an existing provision; and - d.
+A minor change to an element of an adopted Program that is clearly consistent with the provisions of State Critical Area law and all the Criteria of the Commission.

 PROJECT APPROVALS - The approval of development, other than development by the State or local government, in the Chesapeake Bay Critical Area by the appropriate local approval authority.
-The term includes approval of subdivision plats and site plans; inclusion of areas within floating zones; issuance of variances, special exceptions, and conditional use permits; and issuance of zoning permits.
+The term includes approval of preliminary and final subdivision plats and site plans; inclusion of areas within floating zones; issuance of variances, special exceptions, and conditional use permits; and issuance of zoning permits.
 The term does not include building permits.